 Past and current funding for our research has included NSF, the US State Department, the Bill and Melinda Gates Foundation, Nokia, Google, Intel and ViaSat.
 We are extremely grateful to our funders.

-One of the prior research emphases of our group was the deployment, measurement, and modeling of wireless networks.
-The MOMENT group created a wireless mesh testbed at UCSB, called the UCSB MeshNet, for the purpose of rapid prototyping of solutions, monitoring of user behavior, and studying wireless network deployment issues.
+In the distant past, the MOMENT group created a wireless mesh testbed at UCSB, called the UCSB MeshNet, for the purpose of rapid prototyping of wireless network solutions, monitoring of user behavior, and studying wireless network deployment issues.
 Also under this project the MOMENT group monitored the wireless network performance of the 60th, 61st, 62nd and 64th IETF meetings.
 We collected over 100GB of data on traffic and user movement, analyzed the data and developed models that represent user behavior.
 Our analyses of this data discovered a number of undesirable behaviors of IEEE 802.11 and other protocols in congested networks.
 Part of our work included the development of new solutions that improve network performance.